Become a planner or upgrade your credentials with a 100% online masters in urban planning.

 In Australia, planners typically hold a bachelor's degree in urban and regional planning, geography, environmental studies, or a related field.
 But people from different education backgrounds can become planners.

-University programs provide students with knowledge skills needed to analyse and plan for the growth and development of cities and communities.
-Programs in Australia typically cover a range of topics, including:
+University programs provide knowledge and skills to analyse and plan for the growth and development of cities and communities.
+They typically cover:

 - Land use plans and zones